-Furthermore, students/employees may not smoke or use tobacco in any form while wearing their TCTC ID badge, at any clinical facility, or college activity representing TCTC.
+Furthermore, students/employees may not smoke, use tobacco, or vape in any form while wearing their TCTC ID badge, at any clinical facility, or college activity representing TCTC.

 Students/employees may NOT smoke in their vehicles while on campus.
 Employees/students with an offensive odor in their clothing may be asked to change or be sent home on their own time to change clothes.